I Need Someone to Talk to – How to Get Effective Help

 Challenges are inevitable.
 Everyone goes through a rough period at some point in their life.
 Therefore, it’s essential to build a strong support environment to help you cope and get on the other side stronger.
 For most people, the obvious choice is friends and relatives.

 However, just because you’re close to someone, it doesn’t mean they’re the right people to talk to.
 Also, you’ll find that you need different persons depending on what you’re going through.
 There are several ways to identify people who make up your support system.
-These include:

 - How trustworthy are they?